EnzymeML/enzymeml-specifications/specifications/enzymeml.md

   - Term: schema:identifier
 - __name__
   - Type: string
-  - Description: Name of the estimated parameter.
+  - Description: Name of the parameter.
+- __symbol__
+  - Type: string
+  - Description: Symbol of the parameter.
 - value
   - Type: float
   - Description: Numerical value of the estimated parameter.